bodulic/CATS-rb/README.md

 `-m`: Maximum gene length (in bp), default: estimated from genome size

-Parameter `m` should be adjusted according to the analysed species.
+Value of `m` should be adjusted according to the analysed species.

 `-t`: Number of CPU threads, default: 10